cloud-elements/devportal/docs/elements/google-suite/authenticate.md

 ---
-heading: Name of Element
+heading: Google Suite
-apiProvider: Company Name # For cases where the API Provider is different than the element name. e;g;, ServiceNow vs. ServiceNow Oauth
+apiProvider: Google # For cases where the API Provider is different than the element name. e;g;, ServiceNow vs. ServiceNow Oauth
-seo: Authenticate | Name of Element | Cloud Elements API Docs
+seo: Authenticate | Google Suite | Cloud Elements API Docs
 title: Authenticate
 description: Authenticate an element instance with the API provider
 layout: sidebarelementdoc
 breadcrumbs: /docs/elements.html
-elementId: nn
+elementId: id
-elementKey: fake
+elementKey: googlesuite
-apiKey: Key Name #In OAuth2 this is what the provider calls the apiKey, like Client ID, Consumer Key, API Key, or just Key
+apiKey: Client ID #In OAuth2 this is what the provider calls the apiKey, like Client ID, Consumer Key, API Key, or just Key
-apiSecret: Secret Name #In OAuth2 this is what the provider calls the apiSecret, like Client Secret, Consumer Secret, API Secret, or just Secret
+apiSecret: Client secret #In OAuth2 this is what the provider calls the apiSecret, like Client Secret, Consumer Secret, API Secret, or just Secret
-callbackURL: Callback URL Name #In OAuth2 this is what the provider calls the callbackURL, like Redirect URL, App URL, or just Callback URL
+callbackURL: Authorized redirect URI #In OAuth2 this is what the provider calls the callbackURL, like Redirect URL, App URL, or just Callback URL
 parent: Back to Element Guides
 order: 20
 ---